-- AUTO START must always be used after time of day is set. - .
-If you want to change the Auto Start time during Auto Start operation, touch the PAUSE and the AUTO START again, and then follow the steps 3 to 5.
+- AUTO START must always be used after time of day is set. - If you want to change the Auto Start time during Auto Start operation, touch the PAUSE and the AUTO START again, and then follow the steps 3 to 5. - If you touch two instructions into the same cycle, the second set of instructions will cancel the first.